Resources for... William & Mary

 Disability is a physical or mental impairment that substantially limits one or more major life activities.

-A student is qualified to receive an accommodation if they meet the academic and technical standards requisite to admission or to the participation in the educational program or activity, with or without reasonable modifications to rules, policies, or practices.
+A student is qualified to receive an accommodation if they are "otherwise qualified," that is, they meet the academic and technical standards requisite to admission or to the participation in the educational program or activity, with or without reasonable modifications to rules, policies, or practices.

 Confidentiality

 All information submitted to or developed by the university related to the diagnosis, documentation, or accommodation of a disability is considered confidential and will not become part of any other student record at William & Mary.
 Staff of the Dean of Students Office have access to all disability records and may arrange access for other authorized university officials in the event of an emergency or other unusual necessity.
-The Compliance and Policy Office may collect accommodation data for reporting purposes as well as for quality control.
+The Office of Compliance and Equity can collect accommodation data for reporting purposes and for ensuring the university is meeting its obligations.

 Faculty and staff are expected to keep information related to the diagnosis, documentation, or accommodation of a disability confidential.
-All documents supporting disability on file in the Student Accessibility Services Office will be retained and destroyed in accordance with Virginia law.
+All documents supporting disability on file in SAS are retained and destroyed in accordance with Virginia law.

 Universal Design and Open Educational Resources (OER)